vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

   * Setup a network with 5 validators (and 5 slots for tendermint validators).
   * Do not self-delegate to them.
   * Announce a new node and self-delegate to them.
-  * Verfiy that at the beginning of the next epoch one of the validators which were Tendermint validators before is chosen at random and is demoted to ersatz validator.
+  * Verify that at the beginning of the next epoch one of the validators which were Tendermint validators before is chosen at random and is demoted to ersatz validator.
-  * Verfiy the announced validator is promoted to be Tendermint validator with voting power = 10000.
+  * Verify the announced validator is promoted to be Tendermint validator with voting power = 10000.
 6. Promotion + swap (<a name="0069-VCBS-039" href="#0069-VCBS-039">0069-VCBS-039</a>):
   * Setup a network with 4 validators with self-delegation such that the number of Tendermint nodes (with the `network.validators.tendermint.number` parameter set to 5).
   * In the following epoch, remove the self-delegation from node 1, and announce 2 nodes.
   * During the epoch self-delegate to the two nodes.
   * Wait for 3 epochs to allow performance of the new nodes to be greater than 0.
-  * Verfity that, once the performance is greater than zero, the two nodes should be promoted to Tendermint validators and their voting power should be equal to their relative stake x their performance score x 10000.
+  * Verify that, once the performance is greater than zero, the two nodes should be promoted to Tendermint validators and their voting power should be equal to their relative stake x their performance score x 10000.
 7. Swap last due to performance (<a name="0069-VCBS-040" href="#0069-VCBS-040">0069-VCBS-040</a>):
   * Setup a network with 5 validators with self-delegation.
   * Announce a new node and self-delegate to it.
   * Once it gets to a performance score of 0.2, shut down two of the 5 Tendermint validators after 0.1 of the duration of the epoch, e.g. if the epoch is 5 minutes, that means after 30 seconds of the epoch they should be stopped.
   * Verify that at the beginning of the next epoch, expect the performance score of the two stopped validators is <= 0.1, and one of them chosen at random is demoted to ersatz validator and is replaced by the announced nodes as a Tendermint validator with voting power =~ 0.2 * `stake_of_validator` / `total_stake_network`
 8. Number of slots increased (<a name="0069-VCBS-041" href="#0069-VCBS-041">0069-VCBS-041</a>):
-  * Setup a network with 5 Tendermint validators, self-delegate to them (set the paramter `network.validators.tendermint.number` to 5, set the `network.validators.ersatz.multipleOfTendermintValidators` parameter to 0 so there are no ersatz valdiators allowed).
+  * Setup a network with 5 Tendermint validators, self-delegate to them (set the parameter `network.validators.tendermint.number` to 5, set the `network.validators.ersatz.multipleOfTendermintValidators` parameter to 0 so there are no ersatz validators allowed).
   * Announce a new node, DO NOT self-delegate to it.
   * Run for an epoch and assert the validator is shown as pending.
   * Increase the number of tendermint validators to 6.
-  * Verify that at the beginning of the next epoch the pending validator is still be pending as their performance score is 0 (no self-stake).
+  * Verify that at the beginning of the next epoch the pending validator is still pending as their performance score is 0 (no self-stake).
   * Self-delegate to the pending validator
   * Verify that at the end of the epoch they are promoted to Tendermint validator.
 9. Swap due to better score (<a name="0069-VCBS-042" href="#0069-VCBS-042">0069-VCBS-042</a>):